terminusxx/docker-wyze-bridge/README.md

 See [basic usage](#basic-usage) for additional information or visit the [wiki page](https://github.com/idisposable/docker-wyze-bridge/wiki/Home-Assistant) for additional information on using the bridge as a Home Assistant Add-on.

+## What's Changed in v3.12.4

+Added support for Cam Pan v4

 ## What's Changed in v3.12.3

 Cleaned up the threading logic around startup/shutdown to reduce CPU and memory leaks